Showing posts with label Edinburgh University. Show all posts

 I read my poems at a couple of big, well attended poetry festivals at the university, festivals that I had helped to organise, as well as at the Traverse, before it too became serious and posh.
 I had poems published in various literary magazines, in a little collection called Seven New Voices and in a joint collection with Andy Greig, called White Boats.
 I did a bit of reviewing for a few magazines.
 I earned almost nothing.

 Then, I had a story called Catch Two published in glossy She Magazine.
-It was a strange little tale about two people trapped in a lift and it earned me the unheard of sum of £10.
+It was a strange little tale about two people trapped in a lift and it earned me an unheard of sum of money.
 I had been in the habit of drawing out £5 a week for general expenses so it seemed like a fortune.

 After graduation, I stayed on for a year with my flatmates, working part time in a small art gallery in Rose Street to pay the rent and to buy time to write.
 And at some point, I wrote to and managed to arrange a meeting with a Scottish Radio Drama producer called Gordon Emslie.
 I had been writing radio drama speculatively for years.
 All those periods of illness with books and radio drama for company had borne a certain amount of fruit.
 Gordon seemed to think so too.